 C: The first one is a makeup which produces attractive colors on various parts of the wearer’s face by reacting with the surface of the skin.
 A human’s skin is weakly acidic and contains water, and its acidity mostly stays almost unchanged.
 Looking at these characteristics, we suggest a makeup containing a pigment that changes according to the pH of the skin.

-A: A representative reagent whose color changes up to pH is methyl orange, and its structure is like this.
+A: A representative reagent whose color changes with pH is methyl orange, and its structure is like this.
 Under acidic conditions, a double bond is constructed between two benzene rings and a sodium ion.
-This structure absorbs a light of longer-wavelength; thus, reddish brown methyl orange turns into pink or orange.
+This structure absorbs light of longer-wavelength; thus, reddish brown methyl orange turns into pink or orange.
 In fact, this material has already been used in a lipstick which changes its color.

 What is more, when another pigment, for example, a thermal dye which changes its color depending on a temperature is also added to the material, a variety of colors which subtly change with the wearer’s skin conditions can be expressed on a face.

 C: The second makeup we want to suggest uses a female hormone.
 It has been shown scientifically that a woman becomes more beautiful when she falls in love.
 This is because the release of estrogen, a female hormone, influences her body, especially her skin.
-Thus, using estrogen, we hope to develop a makeup to make and keep women more beautiful even when they are not in love.
+Thus, using estrogen, we hope to develop a kind of makeup to make and keep women more beautiful even when they are not in love.

-B: Estrogen has the abilities to both generate collagen and to keep hair beautiful.
+B: Estrogen has the abilities both to generate collagen and to keep hair beautiful.
 The secretion of estrogen is kept at a proper level due to the secreted follicle stimulating hormone acting on the womb.
 If you take more estrogen than you need from outside of your body, your body will adjust the hormone levels.
 However, very high levels of estrogen have been linked to ill health and cancer.
 As a result, it is thought to be difficult to utilize estrogen practically.
 Despite this, it deserves researching.

 C: Now, finally, we will conclude our presentation.
 As noted, a woman’s makeup has three purposes: 1) to make her look more beautiful and raise her spirits, 2) to gain social acceptance and show respect, and 3) to keep her skin smooth and moisturized.
-We have looked at these three purposes from the viewpoint of “real” and “fake,” and have suggested two examples of ideal makeups.
+We have looked at these three purposes from the viewpoint of “real” and “fake,” and have suggested two examples of ideal makeup.

-B: Well, excuse me, Sena san.
+B: Well, excuse me, Sena.

 C: Yes?

-B: I cannot still understand why these makeups are ideal.
+B: I still cannot understand why these new kinds of makeup are ideal.
 Would you explain a little about “real” and “fake” regarding these products?

 C: OK.
-Well, we think that our new makeups are “real.”
-That is because weakly acidic skin, body heat, and female hormones are all generated by women’s bodies.
+Well, we think that they are “real” because weakly acidic skin, body heat, and female hormones are all generated by women’s bodies.
 They are far from “fake,” aren’t they?

 B: Oh, I see.
 Thank you for your explanation.

-A: Well, generally speaking, it may be difficult to commercialize our new makeups.
+A: Well, generally speaking, it may be difficult to commercialize our ideas for new makeup.
 For instance, they may affect sensitive skin or cost too much to purchase.
-Nevertheless, our ideal makeups can make ourselves “real” by using materials from inside our bodies.
+Nevertheless, our ideal makeup can make ourselves “real” by using materials from inside our bodies.
 If women can live as they are with such “real” makeup, they will be able to feel more confident and spend more satisfying lives.

 Unfortunately, statistics shows that 90% of women feel putting on makeup is somewhat troublesome.
-So, as the next step, we will try to develop a makeup which is easy to apply and can be used by anyone.
+So, as the next step, we will try to develop a kind of makeup which is easy to apply and can be used by anyone.
 We hope that a lot of women will be easily able to become “real” and also be able to enjoy wearing makeup more.